Oil Down On Demand Worries - Despite More Evidence That Demand Is Recovering

 Meanwhile, Libyan output and U.S. rig counts are increasing: File Image/PixaBay

-The one-two punch of Covid infection concerns and rising crude supply from Libya once again compelled skittish traders to send oil prices downward on Friday, with both contracts on track for a weekly loss - the first in two weeks.
+The one-two punch of Covid infection concerns and rising crude supply from Libya once again compelled traders to send oil prices downward on Friday, with both contracts on track for a weekly loss - the first in two weeks.

-Adding to their fears was Baker Hughes data showing that U.S. energy companies added five oil rigs to 287, the highest hike since May; rig count is an indicator of future supply.
+Adding to their fears was Baker Hughes data showing that U.S. energy companies added five oil rigs to 287, the highest hike since May.

 Brent lost 93 cents, or 2.2 percent, at $41.53 per barrel, while West Texas Intermediate shed $1.01, or 2.5 percent, to settle at $39.63.